 Elegant, worldly, and alluring, Victoria Summer has been turning heads in Hollywood over the last few years with her timeless look and undeniable talent.
-Victoria has appeared as the iconic 'Julie Andrews' in Walt Disney's Saving Mr Banks (2013) opposite Tom Hanks and shortly after won a supporting role in Paramount Pictures' Transformers: Age of Extinction (2014), directed by Michael Bay.
-Next up, Victoria plays the lead role of British nurse Eleanor in Game of Aces (Chris Klein/Werner Daehn).
+Victoria has appeared as the iconic 'Julie Andrews' in Walt Disney's Saving Mr Banks opposite Tom Hanks and shortly after won a supporting role in Paramount Pictures' Transformers: Age of Extinction (Mark Wahlberg/Stanley Tucci/Kelsey Grammer/Michael Bay).
+Next up Victoria played the lead role of British nurse 'Eleanor' in Game of Aces (Chris Klein/Werner Daehn).
 Victoria is currently filming a period drama in Spain and Italy which she will be announcing soon.

 When Victoria arrived in Los Angeles in 2012, she had two suitcases with all of her belongings inside, and knew one person.
 A self-proclaimed adventurer and workaholic, she was passionate and dedicated to pursuing her dream of being an actress.
 With not much money in her pocket, she found a nanny gig and started personal training on the side to make ends meet, while navigating the world of auditioning in LA.
-Luckily, she landed her first theatrical audition, starring as Kristina in the indie musical How Sweet It Is (2013) opposite Erika Christensen.
-Next up, her indie bookings continued appearing as 'Polina' in the sci-fi film Ratpocalypse (2015) opposite Casper Van Dien.
-After learning the ropes on a few indies, Victoria made the jump to the big leagues, with Saving Mr. Banks (2013) for Disney, and Transformers: Age of Extinction (2014) for Paramount.
+Luckily, she landed her first theatrical audition, starring as 'Kristina' in the indie musical How Sweet It Is opposite Erika Christensen.
+Next up, her indie bookings continued appearing as 'Polina' in the sci-fi film Ratpocalypse opposite Casper Van Dien.
+After learning the ropes on a few indies, Victoria made the jump to the big leagues.

-When not working Victoria loves to hike and do yoga, she is a vegan, and has a huge passion for rescuing animals.
+When not working Victoria loves to hike and do yoga, she enjoys a plant based diet and has a huge passion for rescuing animals.
 She is a fan of fast cars and enjoys racing as a hobby.
 Her favourite sport is basketball; you can often catch her at the Clippers games.
-Victoria currently resides in Los Angeles with her rescue animals; two cats, Missy and Elton John and her Pomeranian Bentley.
+Victoria currently resides in Los Angeles with her rescue Pomeranian Bentley.